 At the same time, make sure you are not priced lower than the lowest, unless you are competing based on pricing.
 A common mistake we’ve seen suppliers make is that they price themselves too low just to win the deal that the awarded value does not cover their cost.
 (Side fact: Did you know that 40% of tenders are awarded to the lowest bid, while 10% are awarded to the highest bid.
 In others, a good 50% of deals are awarded to bids that aren’t at the extremes of the price ranges.
-For more information on this, check out our blog articles here and here.)
+Read more about awarded deals’ statistics in Singapore here and here.)

 Searching for similar past tenders from the same buyer